 Other 2010 Group Shows

 In 2010 we celebrated the winter Olympics in Vancouver, Canada and (spoiler alert) Spain winning the FIFA world cup in South Africa.
-The world’s tallest building at 2,716 feet high opened in Dubai and Josh Agle collaborated in twenty-two group art shows.
+The world’s tallest building at 2,716 feet high opened in Dubai and Josh Agle collaborated in twenty-three group art shows.
 Two of the 2010 shows are covered in other posts:

-with the other twenty 2010 group shows covered below.
+with the other twenty-one 2010 group shows covered below.

 The Hollywood Bowl Poster Artshow